 - If your pup is in the act of eliminating, tell him “no” in a firm voice.
 Then calmly move him to his designated toilet area to finish his business.
 Do not forget to reward him afterwards.

 - If you did not catch your puppy in the act, leave him be.
-There’s plenty of opportunities to correct it.
+There are plenty of opportunities to correct it.
 Focus on cleaning up the mess.

 Spritz a neutralising spray or use a dog-friendly cleaning product when you clean the area.
 This will prevent him from eliminating in that spot again.